machmar/arduino-clock-generator/README.md

 # arduino-clock-generator
-arduino clock generator with 7 segment display and rotary encoder
+Arduino clock generator with 7 segment display and rotary encoder.
+All the informations are in the arduino sketch.